Sorting under Partial Information (without the Ellipsoid Algorithm): Merging under Partial Information

 \subsection{The Entropy of Bipartite Graphs}

-As noted above in Lemma \ref{lem:width_2_prop}.(i), the incomparability graph $\bar{G}(P)$ of $P$ is a bipartite graph. \citeN{KM88} describe a method for computing the entropy of {\sl any\/} bipartite graph (see Theorem 3.8 in Simonyi's survey on graph entropy~\cite{S95}).
+As noted above in Lemma \ref{lem:width_2_prop}(i), the incomparability graph $\bar{G}(P)$ of $P$ is a bipartite graph.
+K\"orner and Marton~\cite{KM88} describe a method for computing the entropy of {\sl any\/} bipartite graph (see Theorem 3.8 in Simonyi's survey on graph entropy~\cite{S95}).
 Below, $h$ denotes the binary entropy function.
 Thus, we have $h(\xi) = -\xi \log \xi - (1-\xi) \log (1-\xi)$ for $\xi \in (0,1)$, and $h(0) = h(1) = 0$.

 \begin{theorem}[\cite{KM88}] Let $G$ be a bipartite graph of order $n$, with bipartition $A$, $B$.
 Then, one can find partitions $A = A_1 \cup \cdots \cup A_k$ and $B = B_1 \cup \cdots \cup B_k$ such that